A-I-Research-Facility/Reinforcement-learning/README.md

 <br>

 ## 🟧 Introduction and types of Machine Learning
-Ability of a machine to learn and improve from experience rather than explicit programming.
+The ability of a machine to learn and improve from experience rather than explicit programming is termed as machine learning.

 Types of machine learning :<br>
   ✳️ Supervised<br>